 Let’s start by understanding the purpose of scaling an Agile Framework.

 Consider this.
 Your team (say 2 scrum teams with 7 members each) is developing a software product.
-Developers, product owners, and scrum master collaborate through daily scrum (stand-up) to ensure on-time delivery of the project.
+Developers, product owners, and scrum masters collaborate through daily scrum (stand-up) to ensure on-time delivery of the project.
 It’s a simple case of small-scale product development using Scrum methodology.
-Here, the teams work at single geo-location, can manage dependencies by collaborating, and ensures seamless integration.
+Here, the teams work at a single geo-location, can manage dependencies by collaborating, and ensure a seamless integration.